-Do you constantly check your phone to see if you’ve heard from him?
+Do you constantly worry and check your phone to see if you’ve heard from him?

-Do you find yourself ruminating about your relationship status and where it’s going?
+Do you find yourself anxious about your relationship status and where it’s going?

-Do you feel sick to your stomach when you have to have a difficult conversation?
+Do you feel sick to your stomach when having a difficult conversation with your partner?

-Do you swallow your feelings because you’re afraid that expressing yourself will lead to a breakup?
+Do you swallow your feelings because you’re afraid that expressing yourself will sabotage the relationship?

-If so, you’re not alone.
-In today’s article, Jill Weber, author of Be Calm: Proven Techniques to Stop Anxiety Now outlines 4 ways to not let anxiety dominate and destroy your romantic relationship.
-The link above offers her take.
-Here’s mine:
+If so, you’re not the only one with this anxiety disorder.
+In today’s article, Jill Weber, author of Be Calm: Proven Techniques to Stop Anxiety Now outlines 4 ways not to let anxiety dominate and destroy your romantic relationship.
+The link above offers her take on relationship anxiety and mental health.